 Scoring Rubric

-The following scoring rubric will be used by the review committee:
+The following scoring rubric will be used by the review committee.
+Each section is weighted based on its importance and is scored on a 1-10 scale.

-Relevant questions in the application: "Program short summary" and "Program description"
+Relevant sections in the application: "Program creation,” “Program evaluation,” and “Program planning team”

-Relevant questions in the application: "Program Planning Team" and "Program creation and its relationship to program participants/audiences."
+Relevant sections in the application: "Program’s relationship to program participants/audiences."

-Relevant questions/items in the application: the "Budget Narrative" question, the Budget form, the fiscal stability of the organization found in the most recent, board-approved budget, and the relationship between the organization and the program budgets
+Relevant section in the application: “Budget” as well as the fiscal stability of the organization evidenced in the most recent, board-approved budget, and the relationship between the organization and the program budgets

 Our review committee members individually score each application based on the merits of each proposal.
 After numerical scoring is completed, the applications are ranked according to the scoring.
 The committee meets to discuss proposals and rankings and determines which applications to fund.
 Then Oregon Humanities evaluates if the committee’s intentions for awards will allow the organization to reach our 60 percent awarding goal to our two Funding Priority Groups.
 Oregon Humanities may potentially adjust the award amounts and/or the number of awards in order to reach our goal, but the importance of the original scoring/ranking of applications remains intact throughout the process.